haskell-game-programming/haskell-game-programming.github.io/SDL/SDL » SDL1 » Graphics.md

 a surface is drawn offline and presented all at once to avoid flickering.

+---

-NOTE: In the good-old days, programmers would modify the area of the video memory that the video output was reading to draw directly.
-Video was rendered progressively, which mean that the screen might be progressively showing drawing operations as they took place.
-This also meant that one might be able to see intermediate inconsistent visual states (part of the image coming from the old game state, and another coming from a newer game state).
+NOTE: In the good-old days, programmers would directly modify the area of the video memory that the video driver was reading from.
+As images were drawn progressively, the screen might show drawing operations as they took place.
+One could see see intermediate inconsistent visual states (part of the image coming from the old game state, and another coming from a newer game state).
 This all lead to inconsistencies and unpleasant visual effects.